Your guide to Dal's mental health resources

 Online self-help

-A couple other useful online resources are Therapy Assistance Online, which helps you manage your own emotional wellbeing, and Togetherall, a safe and anonymous online peer community.
+Some other useful online resources are: Therapy Assistance Online, which helps you manage your own emotional wellbeing; Togetherall, a safe and anonymous online peer community, and; HealthyMindsNS, a suite of online mental health resources that's free to post-secondary students.

 Your friends